-Organic farming practices, hand-harvested, & only 1,250 cases produced.
+Organic farming practices, hand-harvested, native yeast fermentation, unfined/unfiltered, vegan-friendly, and only 1,250 cases produced.

-This wine is the result of a beautiful partnership between Bodega Tierras Altas & the ARGAUX/Amlière team.
-Lexi Jones, co-founder of Amlière, and Federico Vargas first crossed paths a year and a half ago through a mutual friend and winemaker.
-They instantly hit it off and began exploring options for a unique partnership highlighting the potential of well-made wine from Luján de Cuyo and the hardworking women behind Bodega Tierras Altas, ARGAUX & hardworking women all over the world.
-After many months of planning, brainstorming, and vinifying, Gouchas Malbec finally became a reality.
+Lexi Jones, co-founder of Amlière Imports and Federico Vargas of Bodega Tierras Altas first crossed paths through a mutual friend and winemaker.
+They instantly hit it off and began exploring ideas of creating a unique partnership to highlight the well-made wine from Luján de Cuyo, as well as the hardworking women behind Bodega Tierras Altas, Argaux, and all over the world.
+After many months of planning, brainstorming, and vinifying, Gouchas Malbec finally came to life.